US-SuperDARN/rst-ros/usr/codebase/superdarn/src.bin/os/cp/testscan.1.0/README.txt

 Description:
 ===========
-testscan is a variant on the normalscan radar control program that performs a 1-min scan in a non-standard manner.
+testscan is a variant on the normalscan radar control program that performs a 1- or 2-min scan in a non-standard manner.
 The beam sequence is slightly adjusted such that the scan no longer starts on the overlapping meridional beams of a dual-site MSI-style radar to try debugging the noise problem on those beams.

 Source:
 ======
-E.G. Thomas (20221123)
+E.G. Thomas (20250410)